aaronanderson/lwdc/README.md

 Partial form associated custom element support can be activated in the latest version of Firefox via the  `dom.webcomponents.elementInternals.enabled` setting in `about:config`

-A minimal pollyfill is used to provide the missing form associated element features in Firefox in order to perform full form validation.
+A minimal pollyfill is used to provide the missing form associated element features in Firefox in order to provide full form validation.

 ## Storybook